Federated Causal Representation Learning in State-Space Systems for Decentralized Counterfactual Reasoning: Experiments

+\textbf{Training.} Training curves are obtained after running 10 Monte-Carlo simulations.
+Each element of initial values of $\phi^0_m, \theta_m^0, \{\hat{A}_{mn}^0\}_{n \neq m}$ and $\{\hat{B}_{mn}^0\}_{n \neq m}$ for all $m = 1,2, \cdots, M$ are independently sampled from normal distributions.
+Global loss and client loss for both clients during training are plotted in Fig. \ref{fig:syn_global_loss}-\ref{fig:syn_client2_residual}.
 The baseline used for comparison is the time-averaged norm of residuals of the proprietary client model ($r^t_{m,c}:= y^t_m - C_{mm} h^t_{m,c}$).
 As training progresses, the augmented client loss $L_{m,a}$ outperforms the proprietary client loss.
 Thus, the parameters $\theta_m$ and $\phi_m$, through the augmented client, encode cross-client interdependencies from off-diagonal blocks of $A$ and $B$ - which is not captured by the proprietary client model, validating Claim \ref{claim_phi_theta_combined}.

-The final estimated values of off-diagonal blocks of $A$ and $B$ are given in Table \ref{tab:AB_est_vs_true}.
-Comparison with more baselines and further details are discussed in the Appendix.
+\textbf{Validation.} The estimated system is validated by plotting the prediction error on a new set of data generated from the same system (Figure \ref{fig:pred_error_valid}).
+Both our models at the client (ACM) and the server performs better than the proprietary client model on the new data.
+Validation data contains a mean shift and is non-stationary, which causes a sudden jump in the performance of the model.
+Performance deterioration in our models due to mean shift is less than the proprietary model and the recovery is better.

+\textbf{Transfer Function.} Following Section~\ref{sec:causal_id}, the poles, zeros, and singular value spectra of the true and estimated transfer functions \cite{ljung1998system} are shown in Fig.~\ref{fig:tf_plots}.
+The estimated poles lie within the unit circle, confirming that the decentralized model preserves the stable dynamic structure of the ground truth.
+While some dispersion in the zeros and deviations in low-frequency singular values remain, the overall frequency-response profile is retained.
+Combined with the prediction performance in Fig.~\ref{fig:pred_error_valid}, these results indicate that our framework is approximating the underlying causal dynamics, while not yet fully recovering the centralized oracle, as expected under decentralized constraints.